 Are you located in New York City and don’t have a car?
 Well, here is another glamping spot for you in New York City this summer!
 Just an MTA subway ride away, you can go glamping on the beach in Queens at Camp Rockaway.

-Among the urban sprawl that clouds our minds when we think of NYC, it’s easy to forget that we are located on the Atlantic Coast!
+Among the urban sprawl that clouds our minds when we think of living in NYC, it’s easy to forget that we are located on the Atlantic Coast!
 And thus we have several beaches to enjoy during the warmer months.

 Open Memorial Day Weekend to October 15, Camp Rockaway offers safari-style canvas tents conveniently located behind sand dunes, fire pits, grills, hammocks, supply stores, charging stations, and bathroom facilities.